 - Corporate governance, risk management and regulatory compliance;

 - Clinical governance quality and safety;

-- Workforce management
+- Workforce management.

 There are a number of individual audit subject areas within some domains where limited assurance has been derived this year, or previously.
 Management are aware of the specific issues identified and have agreed action plans to improve control in these areas.
 Progress is monitored by the Audit Committee.
 These planned control improvements should be reference in the Annual Governance Statement where appropriate.
 The following chart sets out the overall findings for all the audits conducted during 2017/18:

 Reports are received at each meeting of the Audit Committee from Internal Audit that provide an executive summary of the issues arising from their work.
-Copies of these are available from our key documents section on our website.
+Copies of these are available from our website and reports from the Head of Internal Audit.